junxit/us-congress-bills-112/metadata.md

 - 2011-06-22 — Introduced in House
 - 2011-06-22 — Introduced in House
 - 2011-06-22 — Referred to the House Committee on the Judiciary.
+- 2011-08-25 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2011-08-25 — Referred to the Subcommittee on the Constitution.
+- 2012-03-08 — Subcommittee Hearings Held.
+- 2012-03-22 — Subcommittee on Crime, Terrorism, and Homeland Security Discharged.
+- 2012-03-27 — Committee Consideration and Mark-up Session Held.
+- 2012-03-27 — Ordered to be Reported by the Yeas and Nays: 20 - 13.
+- 2012-09-14 — Placed on the Union Calendar, Calendar No. 483.
+- 2012-09-14 — Reported by the Committee on Judiciary.
+H. Rept.
+112-671.
+- 2012-09-14 — Reported by the Committee on Judiciary.
+H. Rept.
+112-671.